richard-burhans/ccbb-site-preview/content/_index.md

 The Center's activities are funded by the [Huck Institutes of the Life Sciences](https://www.huck.psu.edu/) and the [Institute for Computational and Data Sciences](https://ics.psu.edu/).

-Center members can access relevant documents through our [box folder](https://psu.app.box.com/folder/66738941651).
+Center members can access relevant documents through our [shared folder](https://pennstateoffice365.sharepoint.com/sites/CCBB-faculty).